khoih-prog/ESP_AT_WiFiManager/README.md

 #### 5. For Adafruit SAMD boards

- ***To be able to compile, run and automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards***, you have to copy the whole [Adafruit SAMD Packages_Patches](Packages_Patches/adafruit/hardware/samd/1.7.5) directory into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.7.5).
+ ***To be able to compile, run and automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards***, you have to copy the whole [Adafruit SAMD Packages_Patches](Packages_Patches/adafruit/hardware/samd/1.7.11) directory into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.7.11).

-Supposing the Adafruit SAMD core version is 1.7.5.
-This file must be copied into the directory:
+Supposing the Adafruit SAMD core version is 1.7.11.
+These files must be copied into the directory:

-- `~/.arduino15/packages/adafruit/hardware/samd/1.7.5/platform.txt`
+- `~/.arduino15/packages/adafruit/hardware/samd/1.7.11/platform.txt`
-- `~/.arduino15/packages/adafruit/hardware/samd/1.7.5/cores/arduino/Print.h`
+- `~/.arduino15/packages/adafruit/hardware/samd/1.7.11/cores/arduino/Print.h`
-- `~/.arduino15/packages/adafruit/hardware/samd/1.7.5/cores/arduino/Print.cpp`
+- `~/.arduino15/packages/adafruit/hardware/samd/1.7.11/cores/arduino/Print.cpp`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
-This file must be copied into the directory:
+These files must be copied into the directory:

 - `~/.arduino15/packages/adafruit/hardware/samd/x.yy.zz/platform.txt`
 - `~/.arduino15/packages/adafruit/hardware/samd/x.yy.zz/cores/arduino/Print.h`